Helpful Guide to Understanding the Burden of Proof Required Within Civil Litigation Matters

 It is often very challenging, and emotionally frustrating, for people who have suffered harms and losses to prove a case to the degree required by our legal system.
 Unfortunately, there is often very strong suspicion of who is likely responsible; however, there is often insufficient evidence to succeed in a legal case.
 In law, much more is needed than just a gut feeling.

 When considering whether there is enough information available to prove a case, potential Plaintiffs struggle greatly (usually the advisor as the Plaintiffs themselves are usually oblivious to the technical legal problem) in trying to calculate a balance between when to bring a legal action and when more is required.
 Wait too long and Plaintiffs risks losing the right to bring legal action due to expiry of the limitation period.
 Sue too early and Plaintiffs risk being without enough evidence and having a case dismissed for failure to meet the burden of proof.

 Help Defending Your Legal Matter

-- To secure a guilty plea to a reduced or amended offence;
+- To secure a guilty plea to one or more reduced or amended offence;

 - To minimize any monetary penalty imposed;